symfony/symfony-docs/cookbook/security/api_key_authentication.rst

         }
     }

-Now register your user provider as service:
+Now register your user provider as a service:

 .. configuration-block::